-My primary role involves consulting with our clients to understand their business objectives and designing research solutions that deliver the critical information they need to drive their business forward.
-That involves asking the right questions to make sure we understand the challenges they’re facing and pinpointing how marketing research can help them make sound business decisions.
+My primary role involves consulting with our clients to understand their business objectives and designing research solutions that deliver the critical information they need to drive business forward.
+That involves asking the right questions to make sure we understand the challenges clients are facing and pinpointing how marketing research can help them make sound business decisions.

-Once a study is ready to kickoff, I provide guidance to project teams throughout the research process from questionnaire through report development.
+Once a study is ready to kick off, I provide guidance to project teams throughout the research process, from questionnaire development to report delivery.
 It’s my job to ensure our research findings tell a compelling story and identify growth opportunities for our clients.
 A big part of that involves collaborating with our clients on how to leverage the insights gained to strengthen their brand and enhance customer experiences.

 How did you first become interested in marketing research as a career path?